Back to Archive

 The Strategy Behind It

-The mystery was the mechanism.
-By announcing a name change but withholding the reason, IHOP created a week-long anticipation game that every brand on social media played.
-The competitor responses were unpaid, uncontrolled amplification.
-The 'b' reveal was almost irrelevant — the conversation was already happening.
+The mystery was the entire mechanism.
+By announcing a name change without revealing the reason, IHOP built a week-long speculation engine that every brand on social media participated in — for free, without coordination, and without any control from IHOP.
+The competitor responses provided amplification no media buy could have replicated.
+The reveal didn't need to be impressive — the conversation had already done its work.

 04